 Reccaredus died[i] after 15 years of rule.[ii]

-Era 639: after Reccaredus his son Liuua, in fact born from a non-noble mother, was put in charge of the Goths and ruled for two years.[iii]
+Era 639: after Reccaredus, his son Liuua, who was born to a non-noble mother, was put in charge of the Goths and ruled for two years.[iii]

 Era 641: Uuittericus ruled the kingdom for 7 years.[iv]
 He had seized it from Liuua through a coup.
-But as he had operated by the sword, he died by the sword.
+But as he had lived by the sword, he died by the sword.
 Indeed the death of the innocent Liuua the son of the Reccaredus was not unavenged against him.
-Amid the lunch banquet he was killed by his own men.
+During a lunch banquet he was killed by his own men.

 Era 642: Foca (of the Romans[v] 56).
 He was put in charge of the kingdom through a coup.
 He remained in charge for 8 years.[vi]
-The Persians,[vii] having left their own homes, were successful against the Romans.
+The Persians,[vii] left their abodes and enjoyed success against the Romans.
 With the Romans driven back, they subdued Syria, Arabia and Egypt.

 Era 648: After Uuitericus, Gundemarus was put in charge of the Goths for two years.[viii]

 Era 649 (of the Romans 56): Eraclius was crowned emperor.[ix]
-He had rebelled against Foca out of Africa[x] on account of the [love] for the very noble virgin Flavia.[xi]
-She had been betrothed to him in Africa and deported by order of the princeps[xii] Foca from the borders of Libya to Constantinople.
-The aforementioned princeps- spurred on by such a cause- armed and united the forces of the entire West, and fought a naval battle against the state with one thousand and more ships.
+He had rebelled against Foca while based out of Africa.[x]
+He did so because of his love for the very noble virgin Flavia.[xi]
+She had been betrothed to Eraclius in Africa, and by order of the princeps[xii] Foca, she was deported from the borders of Libya to Constantinople.
+The aforementioned princeps Eraclius- spurred on by such a cause- armed and united the forces of the entire West, and fought a naval battle against the state with more than 1000 ships.
 He made Nicita (the master of soldiers of the Romans)[xiii] leader of the combined land army.
-In turn, the following pact was struck: that whoso of them should first reach Constantinople, to him should be handed administration of the whole empire.
+In turn, the following pact was struck: that control of the whole empire should be given to the one who should first reach Constantinople.
 Thus Eraclius, departing from Africa, reached the royal city more quickly by sailing.
-He subdued him,[xiv] somewhat resisting, by means of warfare.
+Through warfare, he subdued Foca,[xiv] who put up some resistance against him.
 And so the Byzantines offered the captured Foca to Eraclius to be slaughtered.

 Of the Romans 57.
 Eraclius was made princeps by the Senate[xv] after the killing of Foca.
 He ruled for 30 years.

-And Nicita the master of soldiers reached Egypt through the deserts with much toil.
-Attacking with much courage and strenuousness, he slaughtered the Persians in battle and restored the provinces of Egypt, Syria, Arabia, Judaea and Mesopotamia to imperial control by the finest fighting.
+With great toil, Nicita the master of soldiers reached Egypt.
+He launched an offensive with much courage and strenuousness, and thus he slaughtered the Persians in battle and restored the provinces of Egypt, Syria, Arabia, Judaea and Mesopotamia to imperial control through very skilful fighting.

 Era 650: Sisebutus was made king of the Goths.
 He ruled for 8 years.[xvi]

-The Persians, breaking out from their homes again, disturbed the provinces neighbouring them by means of surprise incursions.
-Also the son of Cosdroas[xvii] the king of the Persians, fleeing his father, offered himself to the Roman princeps, hoping to defend himself by the arms of Rome and promising to hand over his father's kingdom to the Augustus.[xviii]
+The Persians burst forth from their abodes again and disturbed the provinces neighbouring them by means of surprise incursions.
+Also the son of Cosdroas[xvii] the king of the Persians fled from his father and offered himself to the Roman princeps, hoping to defend himself by the arms of Rome and promising to hand over his father's kingdom to the Augustus.[xviii]

-After bringing together the strength of the state, Eraclius set out for Persia.
-And Cosdroas, informed of this news, set out to confront him with the whole army of Persia and indeed huge contingents of auxiliaries of the neighbouring peoples.
-After routing and killing the forces of the Persians, Eraclius took by storm and captured all the way up to the city of Susa (the capital and head of the Persians' kingdom).
-And he destroyed the cities, villages and towns of all the regions and reformed the area as a province of the Roman empire.
+After bringing together the military forces of the state, Eraclius set out for Persia.
+And Cosdroas, informed of this news, set out to confront him with the whole army of Persia as well as huge contingents of auxiliaries of the neighbouring peoples.
+After routing and killing the forces of the Persians, Eraclius took places by storm and captured them all the way up to the city of Susa, which was the capital and centre of the Persians' kingdom.
+And he destroyed the cities, villages and towns of all the regions and reduced the area into a province of the Roman empire.
 Having removed the Persians' authority and destroyed their kingdom, he returned happily to the new Rome[xix] with great glory.

-In the seventh year of the aforementioned princeps,[xx] hostile Saracen rebels of the Roman provinces began causing disturbances, more secretly than by public incursions.
+In the seventh year of the aforementioned princeps,[xx] hostile Saracen rebels of the Roman provinces began causing disturbances, doing so through secret attacks rather than open attacks.
 Theodorus,[xxi] the brother[xxii] of Eraclius the Augustus, engaged in many battles against them.
-Having heard the news, Eraclius advised his brother that in no way should he be in conflict with such people, because he was no less familiar with knowledge of the discipline of astrology, and if anything should turn out by chance, he was not ignorant in any way.[xxiii]
+Having heard the news, Eraclius advised his brother that in no way should he be in conflict with such people, because Eraclius was no less familiar with the discipline of astrology, and if anything should turn out by chance, he was not ignorant in any way.[xxiii]

-A huge multitude of the Saracens brought together invaded the provinces of Syria, Arabia and Mesopotamia.
+A huge multitude of united Saracens invaded the provinces of Syria, Arabia and Mesopotamia.
 Holding the principate[xxiv] over them was a man by the name of Mahmet,[xxv] born of the noblest tribe of that people:[xxvi] he was a rather knowledgeable man and a foreseer of some things to come.

 Era 658: Suintila undertook the worthy reins of governance in the kingdom of the Goths.[xxvii]

-Eraclius gave instructions through all the provinces and even islands of his empire, so that whatever Roman legions were placed as garrisons in diverse places of the land, should arrive at the Syrian city of Damascus to overcome the enemy.
+Eraclius gave instructions to be issued throughout all the provinces and even islands of his empire, stipulating that whatever Roman legions were placed as garrisons in various places of the land, should come to the Syrian city of Damascus in order to overcome the enemy.

-Theodorus gave a battle with the many soldiers of the Romans at the town of Gabatha.[xxviii]
-But such were the terror and might of the enemy for the Roman legions that afterwards scarcely any were left alive to bear the news.
+With the numerous soldiers of the Romans, Theodorus gave battle at the town of Gabatha.[xxviii]
+But such were the terror and might of the enemy for the Roman legions that subsequently scarcely any were left alive to report what had happened.
 In this struggle also Theodorus the brother of the Augustus was killed.
 The Saracens were certain that such a great mass of Roman nobles had been laid low and they had shaken off fear of the Roman name.
 They thus firmly took possession of the provinces that they had invaded a little while ago, and they established a kingdom at Damascus, the most splendid city of Syria.[xxix]

 The aforementioned princeps of the Saracens Mahmet died after ruling his kingdom for ten years.
 They treat him with such great honour and reverence that they affirm that he is the apostle and prophet of God in all their sacraments and writings.
 In his place Habubeccar of the Saracens,[xxx] who arose from the same place as his predecessor, was elected by his own people.
 Leading a very great expedition into the Persian lands, he devastated the cities and towns, while capturing some of the fortifications.

-Habubeccar, indeed nearly three years after he became leader, died.
-After his death, Hamer undertook the reins of the kingdom of the Saracens for 10 years.[xxxi]
+Nearly three years after he became leader, Habubeccar died.
+After his death, Hamer became ruler of the kingdom of the Saracens for 10 years.[xxxi]

 Era 678.
 Of the Romans 58.
-Constantinus the son of Eraclius undertook the scepters of the Roman empire within the year, despite the Senate's opposition.[xxxii]
+Constantinus the son of Eraclius became ruler of the Roman empire for less than a year, ruling despite the Senate's opposition.[xxxii]

-Hamer of the Saracens directed the cohorts of his nation to wage war on all the nearby eastern and western nations in the most enterprising manner.
-He subjected Alexandria- also the oldest and most flourishing civil metropolis of Egypt- to the censuary yoke[xxxiii] after the Roman garrisons were cast down, which were found in the same place.
-And the aforementioned Hamer, leader of the Ismailites,[xxxiv] ordered for the town of Babilo to be founded[xxxv] as well as garrisons which still stand even now, to protect against the Roman realm.
-And while his helping armies were bringing the triumph of victory from all parts whether West or East, after ten years of his rule he was killed by a certain slave while attending prayers.
+Hamer of the Saracens directed the cohorts of his nation to wage war on all the nearby eastern and western nations in a very energetic manner.
+He placed Alexandria (which was the oldest and most flourishing civil metropolis of Egypt) under the censuary yoke[xxxiii] after defeating the Roman garrisons that were stationed there.
+And the aforementioned Hamer, leader of the Ismailites,[xxxiv] ordered for the town of Babilo to be founded[xxxv] as well as garrisons which still stand even now, in order to protect against the Roman realm.
+And while his auxiliary armies were bringing the triumph of victory from all parts whether in the West or the East, after ten years of his rule he was killed by a certain slave while he was attending prayers.

-Of the Romans 59: Constans the son of Constantinus undertook the reins of administration of the state after his father died.
+Of the Romans 59: Constans the son of Constantinus undertook administration of the state after his father died.
 He ruled for 27 years.[xxxvi]

 For the Saracens, Etheman assumed the leadership of his people and ruled for 12 years.[xxxvii]
-This man joined to the control of the Saracens and subjected to their command Libya Marmoricis[xxxviii] and Pentapolis,[xxxix] as well as Kazania[xl] and even Aethiopia, which lie beyond Egypt in the expanses of desert.
-And he made very many cities of the Persians tributaries.
-After accomplishing these things, Etheman was killed in their civil war.
+This man brought Libya Marmoricis[xxxviii] and Pentapolis,[xxxix] as well as Kazania[xl] and even Aethiopia (which lie beyond Egypt in the expanses of desert) under the Saracens' command and control.
+And he made very many cities of the Persians become tributaries.
+After accomplishing these things, Etheman was killed in the Saracens' civil war.

 But soon Moabia obtained his seat and ruled for 25 years.[xli]
 For five of these years he waged civil wars with his own people.
-For 20 years indeed he made all the peoples of the Ismailites obedient with the greatest happiness.[xlii]
-Constans the Augustus unsuccessfully fought against him despite gathering 1000 and more ships.
-He scarcely managed to escape with few.
-Through his commander also called Habedella,[xliii] who for a time held leadership of the battle command, many successes were attained in the West.
-He came to Tripoli.
-He also assailed through war Cuida and Helemptie,[xliv] and after many desolations and vanquishing and devastation, he accepted the provinces into trust.
+For 20 years he made all the peoples of the Ismailites become very happily obedient to him.[xlii]
+Constans the Augustus unsuccessfully fought against him despite gathering more than 1000 ships to fight.
+Constans scarcely managed to escape with a few men.
+Through Moabia's commander also called Habedella,[xliii] who for a time held the position of supreme commander, many successes were attained in the West.
+Habedella came to Tripoli.
+He also assailed Cuida and Helemptie by waging war against them,[xliv] and after causing much desolation, destruction and devastation, he took control of these provinces.
 Still thirsty for blood, he arrived in Africa.
-Therefore preparations for battles were made, and the line of the Moors[xlv] was put to flight and all the nobility of Africa with count Gregory[xlvi] were wiped out in killing.
-Also the reputed Habedella, returning with large largess with all his cohorts, reached Egypt, as Moabia was acting in the tenth year of his rule.
+Therefore preparations for battles were made, and the battleline of the Moors[xlv] was put to flight and all the nobility of Africa and Count Gregory[xlvi] were killed and wiped out.
+The renowned Habedella returned with large largess and with all his cohorts and thus reached Egypt, while Moabia was ruling for the tenth year.

-Constans the Augustus, who ran through the state in kindling of fire, was killed at the renowned city of Syracuse in Sicily by a plot of his ministers, having ruled for 27 years.
+Constans the Augustus, who ran through his state kindling the fire of sedition, was killed at the renowned city of Syracuse in Sicily by a plot of his ministers.
+At that point he had ruled for 27 years.
 But Constantinus the elder of his sons undertook the care of administering the Roman empire.

 Of the Romans 60: Constantinus heard that his father was killed at Syracuse[xlvii] by the sedition of his own men.
 He was crowned emperor and ruled for years.[xlviii]

-Moabia the king of the Saracens directed 100,000 of his men, who might attend in obedience to his son Yzit[xlix] (to whom he had also decreed the kingdom), to assault the city of Constantinople.
-But as they surrounded it for the whole springtime and could not bear the toil of hunger and pestilence, they abandoned the city and captured very many towns.[l]
-Loaded with booty, they returned to Damascus and the king, by whom they had been directed, after a period of healing of two years.
-So Moabia died after he filled out twenty years of his principate and lived five of them as a civilian.
+Moabia the king of the Saracens directed 100,000 of his men to obey his son Yzit[xlix] (to whom Moabia had also decreed the kingdom) and go and assault the city of Constantinople.
+They surrounded it for the entire spring season but could not bear the toil of hunger and pestilence, and thus they abandoned the siege of the city and captured very many towns.[l]
+Loaded with booty, they safely returned two years later to Damascus and their king who had sent them.
+So Moabia died after ruling as princeps for 20 years and living five of them as a civilian.

-After he died, Yzit his son ruled for three years.
-He was a most pleasant man and considered most graciously in the eyes of all the nations subjected to his rule.
+After Moabia died, his son Yzit ruled for three years.
+Yzit was a most pleasant man and considered to be most gracious in the eyes of all the nations subjected to his rule.
 He never sought any glory for the sake of royal honour for himself (as is the custom of men), but rather he lived as a civilian in common with all.
-Few or no successes were accomplished in his times in the armies directed by him.
+In the times of his rule, few or no successes were accomplished by the armies under his direction.

-After three years he put an end to his reign and left as a successor to him his son Moabia,[li] similar in his father's customs.
-Once he attained power, he donated a third of the tribute of money to all the provinces of his kingdom.[lii]
-And he himself, before he could remain for a half a year in rule, departed from this light.
+After three years he came to the end of his reign and left his son Moabia as successor,[li] who was similar to his father in his manners.
+Once this Moabia attained power, he remitted a third of the tribute for all the provinces of his kingdom.[lii]
+And he himself, departed from this light before he had remained in rule for a half a year.

 Of the Romans 61.
 Iustinianus was put in charge of the kingdom by the senate.
-He ruled for 10 years before the first dispossession and for 10 years after receiving the kingdom.
+He ruled for 10 years before the first dispossession and for 10 years after receiving control of the kingdom again.

-After the younger Moabia died, the armies of all the provinces chose two leaders for themselves: one called Abdella,[liii] the other Maroan,[liv] the grandson of whose son holds the principate of theirs until our times.
-But Abdella before nearly two years had passed was elected princeps by the consent of all, while Maroan, on account of cruelty on the part of Abdella himself, was driven from the borders of Almidina[lv] with all his children and indeed his relatives and was ordered to be in exile at Damascus.
-But some time afterwards, with some from the army agreeing and God overlooking, he was brought to the kingdom.
-Waging indescribable and numerous battles for the second year continuously against each other, an innumerable multitude of men fell from both armies with mutual battles stirred up among themselves.
-And as they observed that their strength in turn with the excess fighting was being sapped more and more, Maroan, the king of one part, sent envoys in supplication to Constantinus the Augustus and demanded that peace be granted to him.
-On these conditions a peace of nine years was granted to him: that he should restore safe and sound the captives and fugitives who were in all the provinces of the Saracens to their own homes.
-In addition, the king of the Saracens should give to the Augustus emperor a quantity of 1000 solidi of gold of integral weight, one girl, an Arabian mule and fine silk on a daily basis without intermission for the continual cycle of 9 years.
+After the younger Moabia died, the armies of all the provinces chose two leaders for themselves: one called Abdella,[liii] the other Maroan,[liv] whose great-grandson holds the position of principate over them in our times.
+The following happened in the span of nearly two years: Abdella was elected princeps by the consent of all, while Maroan was cruelly driven by Abdella from the borders of Almidina[lv] together all his children and indeed his relatives, and Maroan was ordered to remain in exile at Damascus.
+But some time afterwards, with some from the army agreeing and God overlooking, he was carried forth to the position of rule.
+The two sides waged indescribable and numerous battles continuously against each other in the second year of Abdella's rule, and an innumerable multitude of men fell from both armies as they engaged in numerous battles against each other.
+While both sides noticed that their strength was being sapped more and more with the excess fighting, Maroan, the king of one region, sent envoys in supplication to Constantinus the Augustus and demanded that peace be granted to him.
+On these conditions a peace of nine years was granted to him: that he should restore safe and sound the captives and fugitives who were in all the Saracens' provinces to their own homes.
+In addition, the king of the Saracens was to give to the emperor Augustus a quantity of 1000 solidi of gold of integral weight, one girl, an Arabian mule and fine silk on a daily basis without intermission for a continual period of 9 years.
 Indeed before Maroan died, he divided the provinces of the Ismailites among his sons: that is, he left the regions of Persis, Armenia, Mesopotamia, Osdroena, Arabia and Syria to his firstborn Habdelmele to rule.[lvi]
 He left Egypt and the parts of further Aethiopia, Tripolei and Africa and the adjacent provinces all the way to the Gaditanan straits to his son Habdellaziz.[lvii]
-He gave command of the armies and navies to his son Mahmet, so that once the peace ended after nine years he might be devoted to expeditions against the Roman realm and all the neighbouring nations.
-Thus with all things diligently and prudently fulfilled and with one year of fighting finished, he restored the debt of human nature and, as he himself had ordered, he left Habdelemele his eldest son as successor.
+He gave command of the armies and navies to his son Mahmet, so that once the period of peace ended after nine years he might be devoted to expeditions against the Roman realm and all the neighbouring nations.
+Thus everything was diligently and prudently carried out, and after one year of fighting was finished, Maroan paid back his debt to human nature and, as he himself had ordered, he left Habdelemele his eldest son as successor.

 Of the Romans 62.
-With Iustinianus[lviii] overthrown in a coup, Leo was crowned king.
+Once Iustinianus[lviii] was overthrown in a coup, Leo was crowned king.
 He ruled for three years.[lix]

 After him, of the Romans 63.
 Absimarus was put in charge in that manner.
 He ruled for eight years.[lx]

-Habdelmele, assuming the apex of his kingdom, ruled for 20 years.
-In the first year of his rule, he directed all the experience and virtue of the mind of his army against Habdella (whom his father had attacked so many times in various wars) all the way finally to Macca- as they consider it, the home of Abraham, which lies in the desert between Ur of the Chaldeans and Carra the city of Mesopotamia.
-With the attack put in motion, king Habdella was killed by the leader of the army called Tahihie[lxi] appointed by king Habdemele.
+Habdelmele assumed control of his kingdom and ruled for 20 years.
+In the first year of his rule, he directed his army, with all its experience and zeal, to fight against Habdella (whom his father had attacked so many times in various wars) all the way up to Macca eventually: they consider this place to be the home of Abraham, which lies in the desert between Ur of the Chaldeans and Carra the city of Mesopotamia.
+Once the assault was initiated, king Habdella was killed by the leader of the army called Tahihie[lxi] who had been appointed by king Habdemele.
 And the decapitated head of the aforementioned Habdella was presented to Habdelmele the son of king Maroan at Damascus by Aiaie the leader of the army.[lxii]
-Thus, in the sixth year of the rule of the aforementioned princeps,[lxiii] with domestic wars having been put to an end in all areas, he attacked the borders of external peoples in the shrewdest manner.
-For he made the provinces of many people, states, villages, towns and castles tributaries to his command.
-And as his previously mentioned brother (to whom his father had handed power from the borders of Egypt all the way to the Gaditan strait and had ordered to be a successor of the kingdom after him) had been overcome in a fatal accident, he decreed that the kingdom was all the same to be handed over to his own children.
-Of course he handed over to Hulit his firstborn son the kingdom after himself,[lxiv] and he also ordered his brother called Zoleiman[lxv] to be his follower.
-And thus by making orders out of utility, as he had learnt from his father, he set things in order for his children and after filling out the year of his rule in security he departed from this light.
+Thus, in the sixth year of the rule of the aforementioned princeps,[lxiii] internal civil wars hae been put to an end in all areas, and thus he attacked the borders of external peoples in the shrewdest manner.
+For he made the provinces of many people, states, villages, towns and castles become tributaries subject to his command.
+And as his previously mentioned brother (to whom his father had handed power from the borders of Egypt all the way to the Gaditan strait and had ordered to be successor of the kingdom after Habdelmele) had been overcome by a fatal accident, Habdelmele decreed that the kingdom was all the same to be handed over to his own children.
+Of course he handed over to his firstborn son Hulit the kingdom so that Hulit could rule it after him[lxiv] and he also ordered his brother called Zoleiman[lxv] to be his follower.
+And thus by making orders out of expediency, as he had learnt from his father, he set things in order for his children and after finishing that year of his rule in security, he departed from this light.

-Iustinianus, having been helped by the force and virtue of the Chazars, returned to Constantinople residing in his own kingdom, with those who had rebelled against him some time ago having been overcome.[lxvi]
+Iustinianus, aided by the force and strength of the Chazars, returned to Constantinople and came to reside in his own kingdom with those who had rebelled against him some time ago and were now overcome.[lxvi]

 Hulit succeeded to wield the scepters of the kingdom according to what his father had set forth.
-He ruled for nine years, a man of total prudence in setting forth the armies, and though lacking divine favour, it was such that he broke the courage of almost all the nearest peoples.
-Among all things he made the Roman realm weak through assiduous devastation.
-He also brought together under his rule the nearby islands.
-He thoroughly tamed the borders of India by devastation.
-Also in the western parts he attacked and conquered through the commander of his army called Musa[lxvii] the kingdom of the Goths that had been fortified by old hardness in the regions of Spain.
-Having overthrown the kingdom, he made them tributaries.
-Thus having successfully conducted all matters he died after the forces of all peoples were provided and presented to him.
+He ruled for nine years.
+Hulit was a wholly prudent man in organising his armies, and he enjoyed so much divine favour that he broke the courage of almost all the peoples nearest to him.
+Among all his accomplishments, he weakened the Roman realm by continually ravaging it.
+He also brought the nearby islands under his rule.
+He thoroughly subdued the territory of India by ravaging them.
+Also in the western parts, via the commander of his army called Musa,[lxvii] he attacked and conquered the kingdom of the Goths that had been strengthened by long-standing stability in the regions of Spain.
+Having overthrown the Goths' kingdom, he made them become tributaries.
+Thus having successfully conducted all matters he died after the riches of all the peoples subject to him were handed over and presented to him.

-Of the Romans 64: Philippicus the usurper[lxviii] invaded the kingdom after Iustianianus was killed in a revolt that had been stirred up.
+Of the Romans 64: Philippicus the usurper[lxviii] usurped the kingdom after Iustianianus was killed in a revolt that he had stirred up.
 After this 65.
 Anastasius was crowned.[lxix]
 And then 66.
 Artemius, also known as Theodosius[lxx] was put in charge of the kingdom.
 These men ruled civilly for five years.

-Among the Arabs, after Hulit died, his blood brother Zoleiman ruled in the kingdom for three years as per what his father had laid out.
-This man, hostile to the Roman realm, sent his brother called Mazalema, born from the same mother, to destroy the Roman realm with 100,000 armed men having been selected to go with him.
-He soon reached and struck the borders of Asia.
-He then attacked by warfare and destroyed by fire and sword the most ancient and flourishing city of Asia: Pergamum, which was misled by trickery.
-He decreed that the survivors should be distributed to the army.
-And from here he approached the royal city and surrounded it with a siege for two years but accomplished nothing.[lxxi]
-Seeing that he was in danger rather than bringing about dangers, compelled by hunger, the sword and total indigence he returned not too happily to his own province now by the orders of another leader.
-Indeed the aforementioned leader Zoleiman had died at the end of the third year while waiting at the province of Antioch.
+Among the Arabs: following Hulit's death, his blood brother Zoleiman ruled the kingdom for three years in accordance with the succession plan his father had laid out.
+This man, hostile to the Roman realm, sent his brother called Mazalema (born from the same mother) with 100,000 armed men who had been chosen to go with him, so that they could destroy the Roman realm.
+Mazalema soon reached and attacked the territory of Asia.
+He then waged war on and destroyed by fire and sword the most ancient and flourishing city of Asia: Pergamum, which was deceived in an act of trickery.
+Mazalema decreed that the survivors should be distributed among the army.
+And from here he approached the royal city and surrounded it, placing it under siege for two years.
+However, he accomplished nothing in doing so.[lxxi]
+Seeing that he was in danger rather than bringing about dangers and was compelled by hunger, the sword and total indigence, he returned not too happily to his own province, now doing so by the orders of another ruler.
+Indeed the aforementioned leader Zoleiman had died at the end of the third year while staying at the province of Antioch.

 Of the Romans 67.
-While the Saracens were approaching the royal city in order to take it by storm, Leo, an expert of military discipline undertook the scepters of the state for 24 years by the Senate's acclamation.[lxxii]
+While the Saracens were approaching the royal city in order to take it by storm, Leo, an expert in military discipline, became ruler of the state for 24 years by the Senate's acclamation.[lxxii]

-Yzit of the Saracens, succeeding in the kingdom, ruled for four years.
-Against this man armies of his own people, which were responsible for guarding the Persian lands, stirred up a rebellion and contrived civil wars.
-Ministering the councils among those people and remaining above them as the head of the crime was a Saracen called Yzit, who did not arise from that royal tribe.[lxxv]
-Yzit the king, having been informed of the rebellion, sent an expedition against them with his previously mentioned brother called Mazlema, born from the same mother.[lxxvi]
-And when both armies had come to blows in the Babylonian plains over the Tigris river, the aforementioned Yzit the leader of the rebellion was killed by the army of Yzit the king.
-And thus his army, having collapsed in flight, was crushed, such that, with scarcely a few escaping, they were glad merely to have survived, as mercy was granted by Mazlema the leader of the army.
-Also he waged many successful matters against the Roman realm.
-Finally in the western parts he was partially successful through the leaders of the army.
+Yzit of the Saracens succeeded in rule and ruled for four years.
+Armies of his own people, which were responsible for guarding the Persian lands, stirred up a rebellion and contrived to wage civil wars against him.
+Ministering the councils among those people and serving as the head of their criminal conspiracy was a Saracen called Yzit, who did not arise from that royal tribe.[lxxv]
+Once King Yzit was informed of the rebellion, he sent an expedition against them with his previously mentioned brother called Mazlema, born from the same mother.[lxxvi]
+And when both armies had come to blows in the Babylonian plains over the Tigris river, the aforementioned Yzit who was leader of the rebellion was killed by the army of Yzit the king.
+And thus the former's army took to flight and was crushed, such that, with a few barely escaping, the remnants were glad merely to have survived, as mercy was granted by Mazlema the leader of the army.
+Also Yzit achieved many military accomplishments against the Roman realm.
+Finally in the western parts he was partially successful through his army generals.

-Also he made Gallia Narbonensis[lxxvii] his own through the leader of the army called Mazlema and he agitated the people of the Franks with frequent wars.
-And with inconsistent virtue the aforementioned leader of the army got all the way up to Toulouse, and surrounding it with siege he tried to take it by storm through different kinds of siege equipment.
-The peoples of the Franks, informed of this development, gathered around a leader of the same people called Eudon.[lxxviii]
-And thus gathered they reached Toulouse.
+Also Yzit made Gallia Narbonensis[lxxvii] become his possession through the commander of the army called Mazlema, and he provoked the people of the Franks with frequent wars.
+Through inconsistent effort, the aforementioned commander of the army got all the way up to Toulouse, and surrounding it with siege he tried to take it by storm, utilising different kinds of siege equipment in his attempt to take it.
+The peoples of the Franks, informed of this development, gathered around a leader of their people called Eudon.[lxxviii]
+And thus gathered, they reached Toulouse.
 At Toulouse both armies clashed in a grave battle.
-They killed Zema the leader of the army of the Saracens together with part of his army.[lxxix]
-They pursued the remainder of the army that collapsed through flight.
+They killed Zema the commander of the Saracens' army and part of his army.[lxxix]
+They pursued the remainder of the army that had taken to flight.

 Therefore Yzit the leader of the Saracens, after ruling for four years, departed from this light, leaving the kingdom to his brother called Hescia.[lxxx]
-And after his brother he had decreed that a son of his own seed called Hulit would rule.[lxxxi]
+And Yzit had decreed that a son of his own seed called Hulit would rule in succession to Hescia.[lxxxi]

 Notes